 Valeria SchulczováRoman Olekšák

-Running time: 1 hour 40 minutes, no interval
+Running time: 1 hr 30 mins with no interval